-What are the different parts of a roof
+What are the different parts of a roof and their meaning?

 A roof is made up of a system of products working together and it’s important to be clear on the terminology, especially since the parts of a roof can be referred to in different ways.

 The eaves of a roof is its lowest horizontal edge.
 The eaves may terminate flush with the outer face of the wall, in which case it is known as a 'flush eaves'.
 It may also project out beyond the external wall, with a soffit below.

 The upper part of a side wall (or flank wall), usually triangular in shape, that comes to a point at the ridge of a sloping roof.

 The highest point of a pitched roof that receives the head of the spars (also called rafters or common rafters).

-Hipped roof: a term used to describe a pitched roof, the ends of which are also sloped and meet at an external angle.
+A term used to describe a pitched roof, the ends of which are also sloped and meet at an external angle.

-Valley: an internal angle formed by the intersection of two roof surfaces, typically at 90°.
+An internal angle formed by the intersection of two roof surfaces, typically at 90°.
 The wood member at the intersection is called the valley rafter.